 Teams can consist of 1-5 students, the majority of which must be enrolled at Simon Fraser University.

 Each person on the team must be an integral part of the proposed project and must intend to participate fully in its implementation.

 - If the team has only one member, they must be enrolled in a program at SFU.

-Applications are often sent to outside experts for assessment.
+Ideas, detailed proposals, and other submitted materials may be sent to outside experts for assessment.
 While the evaluators are asked to keep their findings in confidence, WE CANNOT GUARANTEE CONFIDENTIALITY.

 Therefore, if this is of concern to you, please wait until your idea is protected by a patent before entering the competition.

 - The university shall not return any submitted material or any portion thereof to contest participants;